 Why was the Samaritan woman drawing water at noon?

-Because she had been shamed and ostracized by her community.
+Because her community had shamed and ostracized her

 While we will never discover why she had had 5 husbands, one thing is clear, in our modern terminology, she would definitely fit the description of “unlucky in love.”
 By the standards of her time, she was above anything else, a sinner.
-As such, she was an outcast and not to be associated with.
+She was an outcast and not to be associated with.

-So the short answer to the question of ‘why was the Samaritan woman drawing water at noon?’ is: to avoid people.
+So the short answer of ‘why was the Samaritan woman drawing water at noon?’ is

 Because of people

 Fast forward to today.
 How do we treat members of our congregation who are going through:

 If they stop coming to Church and I asked us about the reason they stopped coming, could the answer be: Because of us?